-- No food or drink is allowed in the computer area. - No computer games are to be played during class time. - Do not use the Internet for any illegal purposes or for viewing pornographic or violent material. - Downloading of games, movies, programmes, music or other non-course related material is not permitted on ETC computers. - Storage devices like memory cards/flash drives, cannot be used on ETC computers without the approval of the course co-ordinator.
+- No food or drink is allowed in the computer area/s. - No computer games are to be played during class time. - Do not use the Internet for any illegal purposes or for viewing pornographic or violent material. - Downloading of games, movies, programmes, music or other non-course related material is not permitted on ETC computers or by using ETC Wi-Fi connections. - Storage devices like memory cards/flash drives cannot be used on ETC computers without the approval of the course co-ordinator or Technical Manager.